kneron/document_center/docs/toolchain/appendix/yolo_example.md

 This is slightly different from the result in Step 3: we lost one bounding box after quantization.
 Note that this loss is acceptable after quantization.

 *If you are running the example using 720 as the hardware platform, there might be one extra bounding box.
-This is normal.
-We may observe different behaviour from 520 and 720.*
+This is normal.*

 ## Step 7: Compile